-How to Check Your Typical Load Weight:
+Checking Your Typical Load Weight:

-We recommend that you mix a 3/4 tank full then take your machine to a registered truckers scale to determine the weight of your load and trailer together (GVWR).
-From this information you can determine how your typical load (GVWR) compares to your rated load (GVWR) on the VIN tag.
+We recommend that you look at the axle and gross vehicle weight rating (GVWR) on your Vehicle Identification Tag (VIN Tag) located on the back of the mixing tank on the drivers side.
+This label lists your weight ratings.
+We recommend that you take your machine to a registered truckers scale to determine the weight of your load.
+From this information you can determine how your typical load compares to your rated load on the VIN tag.
 DO NOT EXCEED YOUR GVWR.